 Maceration time was 15-16 days with daily pumping-over (remontage) in stainless steel vats at a controlled temperature of 27ºC.
 One third of the wine underwent malolactic fermentation in new 225-litre French and American oak casks, while the remaining two-thirds underwent malolactic in concrete tanks.

 Barrel ageing was conducted in 225-litre oak casks/barricas, of which 80% were made of American wood.
 This lasted fourteen to fifteen months with regular racking.
 Barrel ages ranged from brand new to 7 years.
 After fining and bottling, the wine remained Olarra's bottle cellar for a minimum of seven months before the started of release.

-At the time of release, the Crianza 2015 showed as deep purple-red with crisp raspberry aromas.
-On the palate, raspberry and red berry flavours (with some red plum) came through, followed by layers of spiciness, a firm but velvety mouthfeel and a long clean finish.
+At the time of release, this showed a deep purple red with crisp raspberry aromas.
+On the palate, similar aromas came through followed by layers of spiciness, a firm but velvety mouthfeel and a long clean finish.

 This is one of those not-so-frequent examples of a Crianza that will improve for the next 5 to 7 years.

 See also blue link below for the excellent fiche technique/technical note from the winemakers at Bodegas Olarra.

 Bodegas Olarra Cerro Anon Rioja Crianza 2016 - fiche technique

 ABV = 13.5%.